530 W. Pinhook Road, Lafayette (Map) - 269-1550

 They call it authentic Creole cuisine, and that's exactly what it is.
 Owner Chris Williams inherited the landmark restaurant from his late father Roy, who picked up many of his savory soul food dishes when he worked in the kitchen by his grandmother's side on the family farm in Duson.
 Try the crawfish or shrimp EtouffEe, pork roast with mac and cheese, smothered round steak with hearty rice dressing or drop in for Williams' popular Sunday barbecue.
 But be forewarned, this is slow food at its best.
 You will wait.
 It's worth it.

 713 Twelfth St., Lafayette (Map) - 232-9929

 Merline Herbert has built an industry on her famous meat-stuffed breads.
 Her neighborhood restaurant operates out of a modest-sized house and is a quintessential stop for anyone in search of Lafayette's best plate lunches and a conversation in Creole French.
-The killer chicken fricassee is criminally good, as are the silky butter beans and spicy stuffed pork chops.
+The killer chicken fricassEe is criminally good, as are the silky butter beans and stuffed baked chicken.
 Regulars rave about the stuffed bread, which is not to be missed.

 5520 Johnston St., Lafayette (Map) - 981-4849

 If you're looking for comfort food -- in the form of Southern and Louisiana cuisine - look no further than Ema's.
 Menu items range from local favorites like liver and grilled onions and fried chicken with garlic mashed potatoes crawfish cakes served over angel hair.
 The Sunday Brunch offers carving and omelete, soup, salad, buffet and dessert stations.
 The atmosphere's casual, the food's down home and the staff's hospitable.

 Monday-Friday: Breakfast and Lunch